A Trusted Network Advisor

-The system must automatically backup files without user involvement and reliably restore those files when needed (run regular tests).
+The network access system must automatically back up files without user involvement and reliably restore those files when needed (run regular tests).
 Files must be stored offsite to protect against disasters large (hurricanes) and small (sprinkler system malfunction).
-Companies that lose all their data files almost never last more than a few months after the loss.
+Companies that lose all their network access data files rarely last more than a few months after the loss.

 User Access Controls

-The secure shared data requirement above makes this possible for data files.
-Other sources, like access to non-business Internet sites, requires configuring the router and security tools properly.
-You will almost certainly need outside to lock down Internet access controls.
+The securely shared data requirement above makes this possible for data files.
+Other sources, like network access to non-business Internet sites, requires configuring the router and security tools properly.
+You will almost certainly need outside to lock down Internet network access controls.

 Access Whenever Necessary

 However, the worlds of telephone and computer resellers don't overlap enough yet.
-You may well need to rely on your trusted network advisor to recommend a specialist in modern telephony, and to coordinate the intersection of the two disciplines.
+You may well need to rely on your trusted network access advisor to recommend a specialist in modern telephony and to coordinate the intersection of the two disciplines.